tagoWorks/akod/README.md

 - [ ] Expand on languages to use AKoDAuth
 - [ ] Add expiring method

-# License & Information 📃
+# License & Information
 This project is published under the [MIT license](./LICENSE)

 If you are interested in working together, or want to get in contact with me please email me at santiagobuisnessmail@gmail.com

+Make sure to check out the working version of [AKoD](https://github.com/tagoworks/akod)!